 Some pianists insist that whether or not we release a key while the sustain pedal is held is an important contributor to a beautiful piano sound – of that key.
 But this claim contradicts the very nature of the sustain pedal.
 When we press the sustain pedal, the dampers are raised so that the strings can continue to vibrate.
 The very purpose of the sustain pedal is to allow us to release the key so that the hand is free to play other notes while the original key continues to sound.
 Aside from the faint mechanical noise of releasing the key, which is inaudible if we release it slowly, it’s not possible to affect the sound of that note while the sustain pedal is held.

-On a piano, once a note is played, except for introducing extraneous noises, we can do nothing to affect its sound.
+On a piano, once a note is played, except for introducing extraneous noises, we can do nothing to affect its sound short of pressing the sustain pedal to add a touch of resonance due to the sympathetic vibration of other strings.
 The piano is actually quite limited in its expressive possibilities compared to many instruments.
 Pitches on a piano are fixed, the piano cannot play a vibrato, and it can’t even play perfectly in tune.
 Even the tuning of a piano is by nature a matter of compromise.
 It’s not possible to play a crescendo on a single note, since once we press the key, that note only gets softer.
 On most other instruments, it’s possible to play a crescendo or decrescendo as desired while continuing to play the note.
 Given all these compromises, it’s indeed a wonder that it is possible to make a piano sound lyrical at all, yet this is precisely what masters are able to achieve.

 On the other hand, mechanical noises from the fingers and piano should not be underestimated.
 In fact, the sound of the fingers hitting the keys can be quite noisy.
 Pressing a piano key with another object – a metal coin, for instance – will make a loud sound a few milliseconds before we hear the tone from the strings.
 If the fingernails are too long, the sound of the fingernails hitting the keys can be quite distracting.
 (Piano teachers often have to beg their teenage students to trim their nails!)